featureguards/docs/docs/data/index.html.md

 FeatureGuards does **NOT** do any networking IO for _IsOn_.
 Therefore, it's safe to call it million times a second without any caching.
-It internally keeps a synced copy of all the features defined in FeatureGuard fro the given.
+It internally keeps a synced copy of all the features defined in FeatureGuard for the given API key.

 ```go
 // Using fg obtained from the SDK.